American Rescue Plan Act: Medicaid HCBS Direct Care Workforce Reform and Analysis

 To better recruit, support, and retain these vital workers, our approach to using American Rescue Plan Act (ARPA) funds includes:

-- Conducting staff stability surveys.
+- Conducting workforce surveys.
 Data will help assess turnover, tenure, wages, benefits, and other factors.

 - Expanding career opportunities.
-A statewide professional certification system will be created to improve competency and career advancement.
-Workers can gain portable skills that apply from one employer to another without retraining.
+A statewide professional certification system for direct care workers will be created to improve competency and career advancement.
+Workers can gain portable skills that apply from one employer to another without retraining, with a curriculum developed by our academic partner, University of Wisconsin-Green Bay.
+Visit WisCaregiverCDCP.com to learn more.

-- Designing a statewide workforce platform.
-This one-stop portal will feature job postings, candidate profiles, credentialing details, training opportunities, a resource library, and more.
+- Designing a statewide workforce platform, WisCaregiver Connections.
+This one-stop portal, will feature job postings, candidate profiles, credentialing details, training opportunities, a resource library, and more.
 It will include a function to auto-match employers with job seekers.
+Qualified HCBS agencies and providers (see below) can register for this free platform.

 This work will benefit agencies and workers who support these programs: